ingonader/python-for-data-science-edx/week-09-and-10-final-project/presentation/DSE-200X-Final-Project---kaggle-cycle-share.md

 * References: Accessed at?
 * Link to github repo (full analysis, notebook synopsis)
 * move stuff to css file and bibtex file
+* make pdf and link it into presentation

 ## Abstract